What does “minus” vision mean? How people with poor vision see How people with vision minus 7 see

 • headache.

-Depending on the stage of development of the pathology, the listed symptoms can be expressed with varying degrees of intensity, but in any case indicate the need to visit the ophthalmologist's office and conduct a thorough examination and use of therapy methods.
+Depending on the stage of development of the pathology, the listed symptoms may be expressed with varying degrees of intensity, but in any case indicate the need to visit the ophthalmologist’s office and undergo thorough examination and application of therapy methods.

 Diagnostics

-The exact degree of myopia is established after reviewing the results of the following studies:
+The exact degree of myopia is determined after reviewing the results of the following studies:

 • studying the fundus of the eye, feeding blood vessels and the refractive power of the visual apparatus;